bpmn-io/bpmn-questionnaire/README.md

 }
 ```

 You can either provide a URL of a diagram via `url` or inline it via `xml`.
 Diagrams are not interactive by default.
 If you want your diagram to be interactive set `interactive` to true.
 Thus interaction is enabled.
 Add the IDs of all elements that belong to the right answer to ``rightAnswers`.
 Via `noSelect` you can specify element IDs or types of BPMN 2.0 elements that will not be selectable.
+Via `singleSelect` you can specify if only one ore multiple elements can be selected at the same time.

 ## Building